poipoi300/TimeElapsedClass/README.md

+---
+Author: poipoi300
+Purpose: Code speed analysis
+Date: 2021-04-11
+Version: 1.02
+---

 # TimeElapsedClass
-Keep track of code execution times with this class!
+##### Keep track of code execution times with this class!

-//Author: poipoi300
-//Purpose: Code speed analysis
-//Date: 2021-04-11
-//Version: 1.02

-Description:
+## Description
 I made this object following a recommendation for code optimization I had received.
 I really wasn't sure if what I was proposed was actually faster in terms of execution times, so I made an object that could keep track of that for me. (+ some neat features for real-world use c:)